 Mental Health: Resolving Conflict

-As Published in the February 2007 Honor Cord(non-working link); as published by Phi Theta Kappa; contact the publisher for information on how to locate the archives.
+As Published in the February 2007 Honor Cord(non-working link); as published by Phi Theta Kappa; contact the publisher for information on how to locate the archives and revised in 2018.

 By: Kurt D. LaRose

 Recently the folks of NPR identified a “mingling expert,” labeled as someone who “helps people enter conversations, take control of them, and make an escape [generally paraphrased; see the December 8th Morning Edition story].”
 The suggestion was (and is) that an escape is a good thing even in the innocuous matters of life.
 Admittedly, the NPR story addresses a minor conflict related to overcoming a monopolizing conversationalist, but its approach in resolving conflict - is exactly what most people do; they either try to overcome or they try to escape.

 When an escape is made too soon (assuming it will ultimately be necessary for conflict resolution), it may very well be dysfunctional rather than goal oriented.
 Escapism as a normative practice (in matters that are not somehow life threatening that is) may be an overreaction.
 The same is true when the norm becomes one of frequent and ongoing attack (verbal or physical).